hubtty/hubtty/doc/source/usage.rst

 retry requests if needed, and will switch between offline and online mode automatically.

+To inspect what Hubtty is doing behind the scenes, press `Ctrl+T` to open the sync task queue viewer.
+It shows the currently running task and all queued tasks grouped by priority.
+The "Sync" indicator in the header bar is also clickable and opens the same dialog.

 If you review a pull request while offline with a positive vote, and someone else leaves a negative vote on that pull request before Hubtty is able to upload your review, Hubtty will detect the situation and mark the pull request